-Why Gut Bacteria Matter for Hormones, Heart & Women’s Health Your microbiome isn’t limited to your intestines.
-It starts in your mouth, continues through the gastrointestinal tract, and interacts with other microbial ecosystems, including the vaginal and urinary...
+Why Gut Bacteria Matter for Hormones, Heart & Women’s Health Your gut microbes are not just in your intestines.
+They start in your mouth and continue through your gut.
+They also link to other microbial communities, including the vaginal and urinary microbiomes....

 If you’ve ever been told your lab results are “normal,” yet you still feel exhausted, foggy, or not like yourself, you’re not alone.
 Many women in their 40s and 50s search for answers after hearing some version of: “Your labs look fine.”
 “Everything is within range.”...